 But one day, an adorable and charming new bookseller waltzes her way into Chris’s life.
 Josie Navarro is sweet, flirty, and she always has a new book in her hands.
 The two girls start a fast friendship that, for Chris, holds the promise of something more.
 But is she reading too much into this or is it possible that Josie feels the same way?

-I can’t imagine a universe where The Melody of You and Me doesn’t get all the 5 cake slices (or as mundane people call it, stars) in the world, just for being absolutely fantastic.
+I can’t imagine a universe where The Melody of You and Me doesn’t get all the 5 planets (or as mundane people call it, stars) in the world, just for being absolutely fantastic.
 This story blew me away, in the best way possible.
 It’s funny, it’s cute and it explores so many topics that so many people just like to ignore instead of face head on.
 The Melody of You and Me is about two girls, Chris and Josie, who fall in love over time spent working together in a bookstore.
-Their story will make your heart swell with love and will have you flailing in your bed, making weird facial expression, from fangirling over how amazingly cute it is.
+Their story will make your heart swell with love and will have you flailing in your bed, making weird facial expressions, from fangirling over how amazingly cute it is.
 Don’t doubt this for a single second, that’s just the way it is.

 “Realizing that she is being watched, her eyes rise to meet Chris’s stare.
 The way the sun coming from the windows reflects on her face, makes her brown eyes shine even brighter, with golden flicks around her iris.